nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design_interactions_read.md

 All top-level Reasonable Adjustment resources use the same interaction pattern to read.
-Individual Condition resources are not read/searchable outside their List.
+Individual Condition resources, for Impairments, Threshold Code or Underlying Conditions, are not read/searchable outside their List.

 ## Read Resource ##